ocpi/ocpi/mod_tokens.md

 | last_updated            | [DateTime](types.md#12-datetime-type) | 1     | Timestamp when this Token was last updated (or created).                                                             |
 <div><!-- ---------------------------------------------------------------------------- --></div>

-The combination of _uid_ and _type_ should be unique for every token.
+The combination of _uid_ and _type_ should be unique for every token within an eMSPs system.

 #### Example